 The AMD Ryzen 7 7800X3D is the cheapest of AMD’s Zen 4 gaming CPU lineup to be equipped with 3D V-Cache.
 This is an extra portion of cache stacked on top of the CPU die, which reduces latency and in turn gives you faster frame rates in games.
 In fact, it’s the fastest CPU we’ve ever tested in some of our game benchmarks.

-The downside is that AMD has reduced this CPU’s boost frequencies, so in situations that don’t benefit from the extra cache, it can be slower than cheaper models.
-As a pure gaming CPU, though, it can be faster than Intel’s Core i9-13900K in many titles and also draws a huge amount less power.
+The downside is that AMD has reduced this CPU’s boost clock speeds, so in situations that don’t benefit from the extra cache, it can be slower than cheaper models.
+As a pure gaming CPU, though, it can be faster than the Intel Core i9-13900K in many titles and also draws a huge amount less power.

 At Custom PC, we’ve been reviewing the latest CPUs since 2003, and we’ve tested and overclocked hundreds of CPUs, going right back to the Pentium 4 and Athlon XP era.
 We’ve developed an expert testing methodology that covers all the key areas of performance, including single-threaded and multi-threaded performance, as well as gaming.

 Our benchmarks include our very own RealBench suite, which has a Handbrake H.264 video encoding test to gauge multi-threaded performance, as well as multi-tasking tests.
 We also now run an Adobe Photoshop benchmark using Procyon, which also tests with Lightroom.